PennyLaneAI/pennylane/doc/concepts/varcirc.rst

 :html:`<br>`

-.. note:: The idea of this ansatz is based on adiabatic quantum computing, in which the sytem starts in a Hamiltonian :math:`A` and is slowly transformed to a target Hamiltonian :math:`B`.
-The system starts in the ground state of :math:`A` and adiabatically evolves to the ground state of  :math:`B`.
-Streptoscopic, or quickly alternating applications of  :math:`A` and  :math:`B` for very short times  :math:`\Delta t` can be used as a heuristic to approximate this evolution.
+The idea of this ansatz is based on analogies to adiabatic quantum computing, in which the system starts in the ground state of :math:`A` and adiabatically evolves to the ground state of  :math:`B`.
+Quickly alternating (i.e., *stroboscopic*) applications of  :math:`A` and  :math:`B` for very short times :math:`\Delta t` can be used as a heuristic to approximate this evolution.

 Tensor network architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Amongst the architectures that do not consist of layers, but a single fixed structure, are gate sequences inspired by tensor networks :cite:`huggins2018towards` :cite:`du2018expressive`.
-The simplest one is a tree architectures that consecutively entangle subsets of qubits:
+The simplest one is a tree architecture that consecutively entangles subsets of qubits.

 :html:`<br>`